 Schottky diodes are fabricated from a semiconductor die to which an epitaxial layer is deposited.
 While a conventional point-contact diode uses a metal whisker to contact the epitaxial layer forming the rectifying junction, a Schottky diode has an additional oxide layer deposited over the epitaxial layer.
 An area is etched out through the oxide layer to the epitaxial layer after which a metal contact is deposited.

-The benefits of this approach allow devices using Schottky’s principles to be used in a broad array of applications such as RF detectors and diode ring mixers at frequencies well into the microwave and millimeter-wave region.
+The benefit to devices using Schottky’s principles is they can be used in a broad array of assemblies such as RF detectors and diode ring mixers at frequencies well into the microwave and millimeter-wave region.
 Other applications include voltage clamping, prevention of transistor saturation caused by higher current density in the diode, use in photovoltaic systems to prevent batteries from discharging through the solar panels at night, as well as in rectifiers used in switched mode power supplies.

 A Schottky diode has much higher current density than a traditional P-N junction, so the forward voltage drop between its terminals when current flows through it is much lower.
 It typically uses only 300 to 400 mV across its junction, in contrast to a standard silicon diode that has a forward voltage drop of about 600 mV.
 A Schottky diode also has very fast recovery time between its forward conducting (ON) state and the reverse (OFF) state because it has an infinitesimal amount of stored charge, which in part makes it very well suited for high-speed switching applications as well as RF and microwave applications.
 In conventional diodes, this time can be several microseconds to less than 100 ns, but as Schottky diodes have no charge carry depletion region at the junction, switching time can be from 100 ps to tens of nanoseconds, that is, almost instantaneous.